geoboxers/thatsDEM2/README.md

 Pull the repository and do the following - requires Scons!

 ```
-#!cmd

 > python build.py

 ```
 Use --debug for a debug build.
-Will require Mingw64 on Windows (setup a proper environment or run from a Mingw64 shell)
+Will require Mingw64 on Windows (setup a proper environment or run from a Mingw64 shell).

 ### Installation ###
 There is no setup.py.
 You'll need to e.g. modify PYTHONPATH.